Editor’s Note: This post has been updated with new links and content.

 Naturally, you’d like to avoid this kind of grim storyline and turn all blog visitors into BFFs (Best Fans Forever).
 And by masterfully retargeting your blog readers, you can.

-In 2016, after Facebook announced in July that they’re making the News Feed more friend and family-centric, your organic reach is likely to be even lower.
+In July 2016, Facebook announced that they’re making the News Feed more friend- and family-centric, reducing the reach of branded content organic reach significantly.

-If you want your blog readers to find your shared articles and content on Facebook, you need to use paid promotion (by boosting posts and promoting your blog content with ads).
+If you want your blog readers to find your shared articles and content on Facebook, you need to boost posts and promote your blog content with ads.

 The easiest way to retarget your blog readers is by creating a large Custom Audience of all the people who visit your blog’s domain.

-When boosting a Facebook post to a cold interest-based audience, the cost-per-clicks were up to 120% higher compared to promoting a similar post to our blog readers (This data is based on multiple campaigns with variations in content and ad copy, but it shows a strong trend in favor of Custom Audiences).
+When we boosted a Facebook post to a cold interest-based audience, our cost-per-clicks were up to 120% higher than a similar post promoted to our blog readers.
+(The results were based on multiple campaigns with variations in content and ad copy, but the trend strongly favored Custom Audiences.)

-If your blog covers several wider topics (e.g. HubSpot has two separate blogs for marketers and salespeople), you can create different Facebook Custom Audiences of people interested in various blog topics.
+If your blog covers a wide range of topics (e.g. HubSpot has two separate blogs for marketers and salespeople), you can create different Facebook Custom Audiences based on specific blog topics.

-For example, if 30% of your blog content is about cats in space, create a Facebook Custom Audience of blog readers who have read the articles covering the cats in space.
+If 30% of your blog content is about cats in space, for example, create a Facebook Custom Audience of blog readers who have read your cats in space articles.

 Using retargeting to promote your blog posts across Facebook contributes to higher click-through rates as the audience is already interested in the topic.

-Tip: If you’ve published an article with a high potential of gaining traction or performing well in terms of SEO, use Facebook as an A/B testing tool for finding the perfect headline.
-This can help your post do even better organically as you can improve your CTR.
+Tip: If you’ve published an article that is likely to gain traction or perform well organically, use Facebook as an A/B testing tool for finding the perfect headline.
+This can help your post generate more clicks and improve engagement metrics.

 Select the option to target people who have visited specific web pages.

-If you want to target all the people who’ve visited your blog in the past, you can target the URLs that contain your blog’s domain.
+To target all the people who’ve visited your blog in the past, add your blog’s domain URLs.

-For retargeting people who’ve visited specific blog articles, insert all the article links.
-Don’t forget to exclude people who have already read the article you’re currently promoting.
+For retargeting people who’ve visited specific blog articles, insert specific article links.
+Don’t forget to exclude people who have already read the article you’re promoting.

-After you’ve set up the Custom Audience, leave Facebook to gather data and start brainstorming on the best ad design and copywriting.
+After you’ve set up the Custom Audience, leave Facebook to gather data and start working on your ad design and copywriting.

-Here’s a guide on 47 Facebook ad tips for creating irresistible ad copy and designing ad visuals that can lead to greater performance.
+Here’s a guide with 47 Facebook ad tips for creating irresistible ad copy and designing ad visuals that can lead to greater performance.

-But here’s the most important part: once people have clicked through and consume your blog post, you can then create a new retargeting audience based around how many seconds they’ve been on the blog post.
+But here’s the most important part.
+Once people have clicked through and consume your blog post, you can create a new retargeting audience based around how many seconds they’ve been on the blog post.